-Grupo Elektra is the leading specialty retailer and provider of financial services and Money transfer services in Central America focusing mainly on the middle- and low -income economic sectors of the population C+, C, C- y D+.
-In addition, Grupo Elektra has operations in the United States, where it is the largest provider of short-term non-bank loans services through its subsidiary Purpose Financial, Inc. ("Purpose Financial" formerly Advance America Cash Advance Centers, Inc.) addressed to the middle class of the USA.
+Grupo Elektra is the leading specialty retailer and provider of financial services and Money transfer services in Central America focusing mainly on the middle- and low -income economic sectors of the population C+, C, C- and D+.
+In addition, Grupo Elektra has operations in the United States, where it is the largest provider of short-term non-bank loans services through its subsidiary Purpose Financial, Inc. ("Purpose Financial") addressed to the middle class of the USA.